 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the last two elements of the five factor model proposed for the origin of rampage school shootings.
+In the last section, we discussed the last two elements of the five factor model proposed for the origin of rampage school shootings.
 These last two elements are the failure of surveillance systems which are supposed to identify troubled teens, and gun availability.
 We also discussed a technique for risk assessment.

-On this track, we will discuss four steps that can be used to help prevent school shootings.
-These four steps are, adjusting the radar, school resource officers, leavening social capital and tweaking adolescent culture, and a zero tolerance policy.
+In this section, we will discuss four steps that can be used to help prevent school shootings.
+These four steps are adjusting the radar, school resource officers, leavening social capital and tweaking adolescent culture, and a zero tolerance policy.

 4 Steps in Prevention

 One concern I often hear is that if teachers are privy to this information, they may expect poor behavior from their students, and at what point is the student’s confidentiality boundary crossed?
 One way to address this and address the ethical right of students to privacy is to keep this information in the area of counselors and administrators, only informing teachers when a pattern emerges that warrants the extra vigilance that can be offered by teachers.

 In regards to sharing of information among teachers, I recommend that schools adopt a team model of overseeing individual students and evaluating their progress.
 In these sessions, students’ behavioral adjustment can be discussed along with academic achievement.
 This is clearly not to advocate a culture of gossip, but to encourage teachers to observe maladaptive behavioral patterns as a community.

 ♦ Step # 2 - School Resource Officers